 Implanon is a progestin-releasing implant that a doctor will insert underneath the skin in the upper arm.
 The implant can release hormones for up to 3 years.
 Among the different hormonal contraceptives, Implanon is less successful at delaying periods.

 Norethindrone is a form of progesterone that is effective in delaying a period.
-One study compared the effectiveness of norethindrone with that of other oral combined contraceptives in preventing bleeding.
+One

 The researchers found that norethindrone may be more effective than oral combined contraceptives in delaying a period when people are in the middle of their menstrual cycle.
 It also prevents breakthrough bleeding.